Distortion matrix approach for ultrasound imaging of random scattering media

-Throughout the paper, our theoretical developments are supported by an ultrasonic experiment.
+Throughout the paper, our theoretical developments are supported by an ultrasonic experiment \laura{using a tissue-mimicking phantom, and further applied to \textit{in vivo} ultrasound imaging of the human body}.
 Due to its experimental flexibility, ultrasound imaging is an ideal modality for our proof-of-concept.
 Nevertheless, the distortion matrix approach is by no means limited to one particular type of wave, but can be extended to any situation in which the amplitude and phase of the medium response can be recorded between multiple inputs and outputs.
 This study thus opens important perspectives in various domains of wave physics such as acoustics, optics, radar and seismology.